abaisero/gym-gridverse/docs/guides/reset_functions.rst

 A reset function is a generative function which represents a (stochastic) distribution over initial states.
-Using the :py:mod:`typing` standard library, the reset function type is defined as a :py:class:`typing.Protocol` with a :py:meth:`__call__` member which receives an optional :py:class:`numpy.random.Generator` and returns a :py:class:`~gym_gridverse.state.State`.
+Using the :py:mod:`typing` standard library, the reset function type is defined as a callable :py:class:`typing.Protocol` which receives an optional :py:class:`numpy.random.Generator` and returns a :py:class:`~gym_gridverse.state.State`.

 .. autoclass:: gym_gridverse.envs.reset_functions.ResetFunction